Error Analysis

 Watches file and keeps re-triggering analysis with report_file on code update.
 JET will try to analyze all the included files reachable from file, and it will re-trigger analysis if there is code update detected in any of the included files.

-This function internally uses Revise.jl to track code updates.
-Revise also offers possibilities to track changes in files that are not directly analyzed by JET, or even changes in Base files.
+This entry point currently uses Revise.jl to monitor code updates, and can only be used after Revise has been loaded into the session.
+So note that you'll need to have run e.g., using Revise at some earlier stage to use it.
+Revise offers possibilities to track changes in files that are not directly analyzed by JET, including changes made to Base files using configurations like revise_modules = [Base].
 See watch configurations for more details.

 Warning